COOKING GAS IN SANTA CRUZ

 12) It helps to always have a little ventilation in your kitchen so gas doesn’t accumulate if you should accidentally leave it on, or if there is a leak.

 Accidents with garrafas RARELY happen.
 But they do happen once every few years.
-Once a garrafa exploded when a gas delivery truck driver was throwing a garrafa up onto the truck (that happen in like, 1998 and anyway, why was he “throwing” it!).
-A couple of years ago a garrafa exploded in a taxi (there are MANY gas-powered vehicles here in Santa Cruz).
-I haven’t heard of any other accidents with garrafas in the past 10 years, so with a little common sense and some basic precautions, it is generally perfectly safe to use them.
-If you are really fearful of using natural gas for cooking, you can purchase an electric stove and oven.
-Your electricity bill will probably increase by about $10 a month with the use of an electric stove, which isn’t too awful when compared to what we pay in the U.S. and other countries for electricity.
+Once a garrafa exploded when a gas delivery truck driver was throwing a garrafa up onto the truck (that happened in like, 1998 and anyway, why was he “throwing” it!).
+A couple of years ago a garrafa exploded in a taxi (there are MANY natural gas-powered vehicles here in Santa Cruz).
+With a little common sense and some basic precautions, it is generally perfectly safe to use them.